fazlearefin/kali-ctf-machine-setup/README.md

-# kali-pentest-machine-setup
+# kali-ctf-machine-setup

-This repo contains Ansible playbooks to install extra tools on top of Kali Linux.
+This repo contains Ansible playbooks to install extra tools on top of Kali Linux for CTF activities.

 ## Howto?